jurplel/install-qt-action/README.md

 ### `extra`
 This input can be used to append arguments to the end of the aqtinstall command for any special purpose.
-It is useful with WASM builds using `--autodesktop` as it allows the automatic installation of the required Qt for the host.

 Example value: `--external 7z`

-For WASM: `--autodesktop`

 ## Example with all arguments